 Choosing the type of place that you want to live is the first step to picking a place to live.
 However, it can be the most important part aside from location.
 The size and layout of your home should reflect the lifestyle you want, so families with children might choose very differently than singles or young couples.
-There are many options besides the popular ‘house vs apartment’ argument that many people suggest.
+There are many options for choosing a real estate property besides the popular ‘house vs apartment’ argument that many people suggest… this is why you should always reach out to your local real estate agent for advice.

 Here are just a few options you can choose from, some of which are more popular than others.
-Your city and location may determine what kind of selection you have, as well as what fixtures are popular, but here’s some vocabulary for your next house-shopping trip.
+Your city and location may determine what kind of selection you have, as well as what fixtures are popular, but here’s some vocabulary for your next house-shopping trip on the real estate market lane.

 - A single residence house.
 The most obvious one on this list, but certainly the most popular.
 Four unshared walls, usually has a yard, and perfect for families with children.
-However, a house can be expensive and (depending on the area) unaffordable for the person trying to buy a home.
-A house can be expanded, added onto, and adjusted to the tenant’s wishes.
+However, the home value can be high and (depending on the area) unaffordable for the home buyer trying to buy a home.
+A real estate property can be expanded, added onto, and adjusted to the tenant’s wishes.
 If you want freedom, flexibility, privacy, and space, a house may be the best option.

 - Condominium.
 Usually styled like apartments, these living spaces are made to be sold, not rented.
 Most are single-floor, and usually have anywhere from one to three bedrooms.
 There’s no need to tend to yards or lawns, since you are co-owning the building and property with others.
 Less privacy and space, but they are usually cheaper and good for couples.